 We checked out over 50 books on at least one of the visits to the library.

-It’s funny watching the glances from other people while trying to check so many books out at one time, but it’s not so much fun when one of the cloth bags breaks open on the way out of the library door.
+It’s funny watching the glances from other people while trying to check so many books out at one time.
+It’s not so much fun when one of the cloth bags breaks open on the way out of the library door.

 Yeah, that happened…books are heavy!
 I am so glad my daughters were with me to help carry them all out.

 When I was working on Foods and Food Production, it was really cold and snowy, but now it is officially spring!
 I’m looking forward to having fresh produce again this year from our garden.

 So, in anticipation of gardening and watching our own foods grow (and in celebration of Earth Day today), I figured I would share with you fourteen books about seeds, plants, and gardening.